ubclaunchpad/inertia/docs/tip/cli/inertia_${remote_name}.md

 Continuous deployment requires the daemon's webhook address to be registered in your remote repository.

-If the SSH key for your remote requires a passphrase, it can be provided via 'PEM_PASSPHRASE'.
+If the SSH key for your remote requires a passphrase, it can be provided via 'IDENTITY_PASSPHRASE'.

 Run 'inertia [remote] init' to gather this information.